 Being a vegan teen athlete is not complicated.
 It is easy for teens to receive proper nutrition for sporting events by eating a variety of foods.
 In general, teen athletes should receive the majority of their calories from complex carbohydrates, a moderate amount from protein, and a moderate to low amount from fat.
 The bulk of these calories should be nutritionally dense, meaning they provide substantial amounts of vitamins and minerals.
 For example, nutritionally dense carbohydrates include whole grain breads and pastas, brown rice, quinoa, and whole grain flour.
 Most fruits and vegetables are nutritionally dense as are vegetarian proteins.

-Protein is a key macro- nutrient that many athletes focus on.
-Athletes should receive 0.5 to 0.8 grams of protein per pound.
+Protein is a key macro-nutrient that many athletes focus on.
+Athletes should consume 0.8 grams of protein for each pound of body weight.
 It is easy to meet these requirements on a vegan diet.
 A good tip is to include a protein food with every meal.
 This can be as simple as putting peanut butter on your morning bagel, adding nuts to your salad, cooking with beans, and drinking a high-protein milk alternative, like soymilk.
 Vegetable proteins like tofu, tempeh, seitan, and meat analogs are protein packed.
 Read labels to find the meat analogs also fortified with vitamins and minerals.
 Vitamin B12 and iron, are two nutrients that vegans need to monitor.
 Vitamin B12 can be found in fortified foods, including soymilk, cereals, and nutritional yeast.
 Check the label to verify that the choice you make contains B12.
 Foods high in iron include dark green leafy vegetables, soybeans, tofu, lentils and other dried beans, quinoa, fortified cereal, and raisins.
 To maximize absorption include a food high in vitamin C—such as orange juice, tomato sauce, or broccoli—when consuming foods high in iron.

 Increased exercise means increased calorie needs to maintain body weight.
 Because a lot of vegan foods are low in calories, it may be important to increase calorie intake especially if you are participating in a strenuous sport.
 One way to add calories is to eat extra snacks throughout the day and increase the calories in your meals.
 The table below provides a list of quick and easy 200-400 calorie snacks to add to your diet.